Australian face mask rules: The complete list [Updated]

 Face mask rules in Victoria

-There are some exceptions to the mask rules:
+There are some exceptions to the Victorian mask rules:

 - The rules don't apply to kids under 12.

-- If you have a medical condition that precludes wearing a mask, you don't need one (but you'll want a letter from your doctor confirming that if you do venture out in public).
+- If you have a medical condition that precludes wearing a mask, you don't have to wear one (but you'll want a letter from your doctor confirming that if you do venture out in public).

 Face mask rules in New South Wales